rashed99mm/week1-2_assessment/README.md

   stock check happens at order time against ticket-type quantity.
 - **`filters[...]`** falls through to a `LIKE` on any column name supplied, which is convenient in development and would want a whitelist before production.
+- **Socket.IO is single-instance only.** Scaling out would require the Socket.IO Redis adapter.
+- **The payment gateway is mock-only.** No real payment processing — card token `4242*` is approved, everything else is declined.